Bansha: McCarthy family of Springhouse

-The MacCarthy Reagh family of Carbery in west Cork were aristocrats of the old Gaelic order, Princes of the medieval Barony of Carbery.
+The MacCarthy Reagh family of Carbery in West Cork were aristocrats of the old Gaelic order, Princes of the medieval Barony of Carbery.
 Since early in the 15th century, they had their principal seat at Kilbrittain Castle, near Kinsale.
-Denis McCarthy Reagh, Chief of the McCarthy Reaghs settled at Springhouse, near Bansha in the late 17th century where he built a mansion and had an estate of 9000 acres, which in its day was considered to be the largest cultivated farm in Europe.
+Denis McCarthy Reagh settled at Springhouse, near Bansha in the late 17th century where he built a mansion and had an estate of 9000 acres, which in its day was considered to be the largest cultivated farm in Europe.
 Owing to the severity of the Penal Laws, his grandson, also named Denis went into exile in France where he died at Argenton, Berry in 1761.
 Justin McCarthy (1744–1811), son of the exiled Denis, realised his father's property and settled at Toulouse.
 He was an accomplished linguist and classical scholar.
 He cultivated the fine arts and possessed one of the finest libraries in France, rivalling the King's collection at Paris.
 Because of his illustrious Irish ancestry, he was ennobled by King Louis XVI as Count of Toulouse in 1776 and was admitted to the honours of the French Royal Court in Paris.
 He and his family resided in splendour at their palatial townhouse at 3, Rue Mage in the city of Toulouse.